Michael Houser: Equipment

 These guitars had Lace Sensor pickups (a Blue at the neck, and a dual Red at the bridge with a mini switch to split them), a Strat-style tremolo behind the metal place surrounding the bridge pickups, and a roller nut.
 Houser didn’t like to use a whammy bar, preferring to pull up on the tail of the bridge instead.
 The mini switch is in between the volume and tone pots.
 This allows for a wider array of tones than a standard Telecaster.
 On most Telecasters, you can choose neck, bridge, or both pickups simultaneously.
 With the dual Reds in the bridge being splittable, you can choose neck, bridge dual, bridge single, or combinations of neck and dual bridge as well as neck and single bridge.

-Houser's signature sound was also due to his use of Soldano SLO-100 Super Lead Overdrive Heads through a Mesa Boogie Quarterback 2x12 Cabinet.
-He played Medium Gauge D'Addario Strings.
+Houser's signature sound was also due to his use of Soldano SLO-100 heads through a Mesa/Boogie Quarterback 2x12 Cabinet.
+He played medium gauge D'Addario strings.

 His effects included the Soldano Surf Box Spring Reverb / Tremolo / Vibrato unit, a Boss GE-7 Equalizer, the Ernie Ball 6166 Mono Volume Pedal, a TC Electronic TCF Chorus/Flanger and a Kendrick Model 1000 Tube Reverb.